-Creating a Farm Bill that strengthens Wisconsin's ability and the ability of the region to pursue new energy technologies from agriculture and forest products, protects our working agricultural and forest lands, provides nutrition to our families, and supports rural development is vital not only to the strength of the state and the region, but to the strength of the nation.
+Creating a Farm Bill that strengthens Wisconsin's ability and the ability of the region to pursue new energy technologies from agriculture and forest products, protects our working agricultural and forest lands, provides nutrition to our families, and supports rural development is vital not only to the strength of the state and the region, but to the strength of the nation environmental law.
+Our farmers and ranchers use this law as the guidepost for taking care of half of the nation's land.